Using a Car or Booster Seat in an Uber, Lyft, or Shuttle

 Note: If the car seat is defective, as per a mistake by the manufacturer or designer, the developer of the car seat may be also held liable for the injuries to your child in the event of an accident.

 The safety of your child is your number one priority, and ensuring that safety can be difficult sometimes, especially when it comes to public transport.
-If you were injured in an accident while riding in a rideshare car, a public bus, or a shuttle, contact Claggett & Sykes Law Firm.
+If you were injured in an accident while riding in a rideshare car, a public bus, or a shuttle, contact Claggett & Sykes Trial Lawyers.
 We are intimately knowledgeable in the laws of Nevada and we understand how the state’s negligence laws work.
 We will investigate your case to discover all the liable parties, and whether you might share some of that liability yourself.
 Our goal is for you to receive the compensation that you rightfully deserve within the bounds of the law.
 To schedule a free consultation, call us or use our contact form.
 We have offices in both Reno and Las Vegas.